Late payments on your bills can lead to late fees and a decreased credit score — not to mention stress and headaches.

 During setup, you can decide which date you’d like the automatic payment to begin, the amount to pay, and the date you’d like your automatic payments to end (if ever).

-Keep in mind that if you’re already paying the initial bill and would like to set up autopay to automatically process payments in the future, make sure to set up autopay to start the following month and not the current month.
+Keep in mind that if you’re already paying the initial bill and would like to set up autopay to automatically process payments in the future, you'll need to set up autopay to start the following month — not the current month.
 Otherwise, you might be paying the same bill twice!

 Once you have gone through the setup process, some bill pay portals will send an email confirmation, while others may simply have an autopay icon that you can see has been enabled.